snlai4chembiogroup/P2SURF/README.md

 📁 Datasets

 All datasets used in this project are included in the dataset folders of each case.
-These datasets contain:
+These datasets contain-
 > SMILES strings
 > Experimental CMC values

 🚀 How to Run

-You can open and run each notebook step-by-step inside any of the following folders:
+You can open and run each notebook step-by-step inside any of the following folders-
 > Single_Surfactant_CMC
 > Mixture_surfactants_CMC/Case-1_Interpolating CMC at intermediate mole fraction
 > Mixture_surfactants_CMC/Case-2_Predicting CMC for unseen surfactant mixtures